waqaswahid1/hyper402/README.md

 ## deployment

 I haven't deployed this to production yet, but here's how you would do it.
-Right now I'm focused on getting testnet HYPE so I can test this out locally, and don't want to deploy before doing that - but maybe you can!
+Right now I'm focused on testing locally, and don't want to deploy before doing that - but maybe you can!

 ### facilitator